markdown-extended/manifest/mde-manifest.md

     without the superior sign on each line, but just at the beginning of the first one.

 Once a blockquote has begin (*e.g. as long as no blank line is passed*), the content will be part of it.

-To precise the URL of the original content cited, write this URL at the beginning of the first line between *parenthesis* `(` and `)`:

-    > (http://test.com/) This is my blockquote,
-    > with a content cited from the original "http://test.com" page ...

 Nested blockquotes can be written with consecutive left angle signs rather than indenting each one: